Lausanne, Switzerland Travel Guide

 Rue du Bourg, a pedestrian zone, is Lausanne’s chicest shopping street.
 You find designer boutiques, jewelers, and Lausanne’s award-winning patisserie Blondel just steps from the Hotel Palace.

-Or head to Flon, the district best described as ugly duck turned swan due to a massive refurbishment program that converted a once derelict industrial zone into the coolest part in town.
+Or head to Flon, the district best described as an ugly duck turned swan due to a massive refurbishment program that converted a once derelict industrial zone into the coolest part of town.

 What to do and see